Pagina-afbeeldingen

 Disturbed, almost disheartened, he had notwithstanding, the self-command to betray nothing to the courtiers who were crowding into the great gallery, for everybody had gone in there, and curiosity was at its height.
 It was still worse when he was seen to direct his steps to Madame de Montespan's apartment.
 A short time before he had quitted the king, a great movement had taken place in this gallery.
 The ladies had risen from their seats, the men had ceased walking about; silence had succeeded to the buzz of voices, and immobility to restlessness.
 Followed by more than twenty persons, a woman had slowly passed through all this crowd, and all eyes were lowered, all heads were bowed.
 It was the Marquise de Montespan.

-the only cause and end of his piety is that of his master.
+A short time afterwards another woman appeared. was followed by four attendants.
+All rose, and saluted her; the only cause and end of his piety is that of his master.
 Religion becomes very soon a necessity; after having drawn near to God in the eyes of men, it is not at all impossible that you should become really devoted to his service.
 "Alas! there are no longer any hypocrites!" cried the Abbé Poulle, about the middle of the last century.
 The expression was strange, but its meaning profound.
 When there are no more hypocrites, it is because there is no more piety; when there are no more insects to be found, it is because the cold has destroyed them.

 but she had not reached the middle of the gallery, before the conversation had already recommenced behind her.
-This was
+This was only the queen.

 Bossuet found the anti-chamber crowded.
 He had never before been seen there.
-Not that he had never visited the marquise, but he had taken care never to come save with the king; he was particular to show that it was not for her he came.
-The king had understood this, and she still better.
-Great then was the astonishment of the occupants of the anti-chamber.
+Not that he had never visited the marquise, but he had taken care never to come save with the king; he was particular to show that it was not for her he came. king had understood this, and she still better. the astonishment of the occupants of the anti-chamber.
 But scarcely had he appeared, when a door was opened.

 "Madame will not receive to-day.
 She is indisposed."

 And away went the courtiers, not without exhausting their conjectures as to the cause of this new incident.
 Dismissed at the moment when the bishop entered, they could not doubt that it was an arranged thing.
 They were mistaken.
 It was accidental.
+"Announce Monsieur de Condom," he said in a low voice to the valet who was re-entering the apartment.

 And as the man hesitated;